 You can also find an alternative itinerary here which is for one week in Eastern Germany which also includes Berlin.

 Read about nearby Quedlinburg here and Leipzig here.
 Or find our itinerary for Bavaria here.
 If you are in Berlin in October, check out the amazing Festival of Lights here.
-You can also find all our travel guides to Eastern Germany here.
+You can also find all our travel guides to Eastern Germany here and all our German itineraries here.